Spring detox at Chenot Palace on splendid Swiss lake

 Most advanced diagnostic, performance and wellness equipment for holistic health at Chenot Palace Weggis

 My cardiovascular health was assessed and arteries were inspected for functionality.
-The report showed my arteries in the shape of a decade younger person.
+The report showed my arteries were in the shape of a decade younger person.
 I was elated, but the doctor cautioned my joy since this is just compared to an average person.
-Please!

 Bone density and the thickness of skin and the distribution of collagen in the tissue was measured.
 Also your fat versus muscle ratios can be seen form the scan.
+Come after all the annual feasts.

 Bonsaicontemporary design spa Switzerlandcontemporary design room in Switzerland